LeadCommerce MCP Server Reference

 get_inventory

 Get stock levels for SKUs.
-Returns on-hand, available, allocated, and incoming quantities.
+Returns per-warehouse quantities: inStock, available, allocated, and onOrder.

 skuId: